awslabs/aws-mobile-appsync-sdk-js/tutorials/react-offline-realtime-todos/README.md

 	name: String
 	description: String
 	status: TodoStatus
-        expectedVersion:Int!
+        expectedVersion: Int!
 }
 ```

-Also, modify the resolver Request Mapping Template for `createTodo` so that it automatically creates objects with a version of `1` by default:
+Also, replace the resolver Request Mapping Template for `createTodo` mutation (On the resolvers pane, click on the `TodoTable` resolver for the `createTodo` field) with the following content so that it automatically creates objects with a version of `1` by default:

 ```
 #set( $attribs = $util.dynamodb.toMapValues($ctx.args.input) )
 #set( $attribs.version = { "N" : 1 } )
-##set( $attribs.status = { "S" : "pending" } )
 {
   "version": "2017-02-28",
   "operation": "PutItem",